avnet-iotconnect/avnet-iotconnect.github.io/README.md

 * **References:** Links to other learning material including webinars and blog posts.

 > [!TIP]
 > /IOTCONNECT is compatible with most **ALL** MPUs and MCUs by leveraging our various SDKs.
-If the specific product you're interested in is not listed, please see our SDK information for instructions on how to integrate.
+If the specific product you're interested in is not listed, please see our [SDK Flavors](https://docs.iotconnect.io/iotconnect/sdk/sdk-flavors/) for instructions on how to integrate.

 <table><thead>
   <tr>